Tabrisrei/ISLES22_Ensemble/README.md

 ## 3) Get started
 You can try out our algorithm using a real test scan located in `~/data`.
 For doing so, run the example script located in `~/scripts/predict_scan.py`.
-The data example data belongs to the ISLES'22 dataset (Hernandez Petzsche et al., Sci Data 2022).
+The example data belongs to the ISLES'22 dataset (Hernandez Petzsche et al., Sci Data 2022).

 ## 4) Citation
-Please cite the following manuscripts when using The Isles'22 Ensemble
+Please cite the following manuscripts when using The Isles'22 Ensemble:

 * de la Rosa, E., Reyes, M., Liew, S. L., Hutton, A., Wiest, R., Kaesmacher, J., ... & Wiestler, B. (2024).
 A Robust Ensemble Algorithm for Ischemic Stroke Lesion Segmentation: Generalizability and Clinical Utility Beyond the ISLES Challenge. arXiv preprint arXiv:2403.19425.